chris-godinho/2023-09-27-note-taker/README.md

 ## Installation

 No installation is necessary for this application.
-A live page can be accessed at <https://immense-brook-26564-3b2b5bd98ff7.herokuapp.com/>.
+A live page can be accessed at <https://note-taker-enzb.onrender.com/> (Please note that Render's free tier spindown will cause loading to take a couple of minutes the first time).

 ## How can I Contribute?